 CBD was first discovered by Dr. Roger Adams and his team at the University of Illinois in 1940.
 While CBD was discovered more than 20 years before THC, THC has dominated cannabis research until recently.
 Recent evidence suggests that CBD has potential therapeutic benefits for a wide range of conditions.
 Learn more about CBD >>

-Non-Psychoactive Cannabinoid Products
+Focus on Non-Psychoactive Cannabinoid Products

 To expedite regulatory approval and commercialization, Kalytera intends to explore the use of CBD, a non-psychoactive cannabis constituent.
 A large body of research supports CBD’s safety profile.